shinesoleil/orderingThird/README.md

 e: 5 min
 r: 4 min

-6. return 400 when POST parameters are not valid
+6. return 500 when POST parameters are not valid
+e: 5 min
+r: 3 min

 7. return 200 when GET
 r: 5 min